Installing and running Toolproof

 npx toolproof@v0.1.0

-If you prefer to install Toolproof yourself, you can download a precompiled release from GitHub and run the binary directly:
+You can download a precompiled release from GitHub and run it directly:

 ./toolproof